Dead ends: how our social security system is failing people with partial capacity to work

 The growing group of people on JobSeeker Payment who are deemed to have ‘partial capacity to work’ reflects a decade of changes to tighten eligibility and assessment for social security payments, especially the Disability Support Pension.

 The impact on many people with disability and/or chronic health conditions has been severe.
+They face an uncertain future, with inadequate income support and little prospect of gaining employment in a competitive labour market.
 Enabling economic security for these vulnerable people requires reforms across intersecting areas including the social safety net and employment assistance.

 The partial capacity to work category illustrates how the social security system fails many vulnerable individuals, due to design faults that create poverty traps.